pinkpong111/network-architecture-theory/README.md

   Attention scores below threshold.
 Effectively excluded from computation.
 ```

 These four patterns emerge from the architecture itself, not from external labeling.
-The four-type framework names and formalizes what is already structurally present.
+The four-type framework names and formalizes patterns that structurally resemble what is already present.
 (See Section 9.4 for detailed mapping.)

 > **What happens if the trade-off cutoff is removed (full-resolution classification on all inputs):** Every input consumes maximum processing resources.
 In single-agent terms, this is equivalent to activating all experts in a Mixture of Experts architecture for every token — resource cost explodes, and performance actually degrades because irrelevant experts introduce noise into the output.